 Cold Comfort

-Cold Comfort is a city-building game of hotel management in the Yukon.
-Players will earn money by hosting customers in their hotels, and they score points by building up neighborhoods and keeping them occupied.
+Cold Comfort is a city-building game of hotel management.
+Players will earn money by hosting customers in their hotels, and score points by building up neighborhoods and keeping them full.

 Here are the files you’ll need to make your own copy of Cold Comfort